-Dr. Marti Hearst is a professor in the School of Information at UC Berkeley, with an affiliate appointment in the Computer Science Division.
-Her primary research interests are user interfaces for search engines, information visualization, natural language processing, and empirical analysis of social media.
-She has recently completed the first book on Search User Interfaces.
+Dr. Marti Hearst is Interm Dean and a professor in the School of Information and the EECS Department at UC Berkeley.
+Her primary research interests are user interfaces for search engines, information visualization, natural language processing, and improving MOOCs.
+She wrote the first book on Search User Interfaces.

 Prof. Hearst received BA, MS, and PhD degrees in Computer Science from the University of California at Berkeley, and she was a Member of the Research Staff at Xerox PARC from 1994 to 1997.